 Tamara nodded.
 “True.
 It’s at least forty degrees.”

-Another co-worker, Rob, stepped into the space.
+Another one of Melissa’s co-workers, Rob, stepped into the space.
 “Hey, let’s go into the hallway.
 There should be emergency lights on out there.”

 “That’s weird,” Rob said.
 “The emergency lights should be on.”